Haghrah/Incremental-Fuzzy-Control-of-Euler-Lagrange-Systems/README.md

-# Incremental-Fuzzy-Control-of-Euler-Lagrange-Systems
+# Materials concerning the article: An Incremental Learning-based Fuzzy Control Scheme for a Class of Uncertain Euler-Lagrange Systems

-Data obtained during the training process
+Initial codes and data obtained during the training process of an Incremental Learning-based Fuzzy Controller.